rapid-lang/rapid/LRM/README.md

 Routes may be declared like functions, but substituting the `http` keyword for the `func` keyword.
 Routes specify a REST API endpoint, it's parameters, it's response, and any side effects.

 Like functions, routes take namespace arguments, and then other formal arguments.
-Unlike functions, however, routes may also take a single request body argument that of a JSON object type.
+Unlike functions, however, routes may also take a single request body argument that of a `json<Obj>` type.
 It will be read from the request body and interpreted as JSON.

 ```
 http /* id */ ( /* namespace args */ /* formal args */ /* request body args */) {